 How it works

-3. The compute_metrics function defines how we'll evaluate our model's performance during training.
+compute_metricsfunction defines how we'll evaluate our model's performance during training.
 For multi-label tasks, metrics like F1-score (micro-averaged) and ROC AUC are very informative.
+TrainingArgumentsallows us to configure hyperparameters like learning rate, batch size, and the number of epochs.- The

 Putting It All Together: Making Predictions